-You can also use 'on' in a more general sense like this:
+You can also use on in a more general sense, as such:

 Si on travaille dur, on gagne plusIf you work hard you earn more

-Here "on" includes Men/people in general, or can be a theoretical statement such as"one <does that>".
+Here on includes people in general, or can be a theoretical statement such as one [does that].